AdanCortes/Portfolio/16desconton/docs/README.rst

 Odoo v12.0, v14.0 and v16.0 customizations for a medium-sized candy distributor having wholesale and retail stores.

-Production site available on https://dulceriaeldesconton.mx/
+As of Jan.
+1st, 2024, production site is available on https://dulceriaeldesconton.mx/ Internet Archive WayBack Machine capture on https://web.archive.org/web/20220115193128/https://dulceriaeldesconton.mx/

 Main features
 =============